-- One out-of-program breadth course from each of the following three categories (9 points): - A&HB 4020 Bilingualism and disabilities - A&HB 4021 Foundations of bilingual/bicultural education - Bilingual/bicultural education or Foundations of education and urban education (3) - A&HB 4024 Linguistics foundations of bilingual/bicultural education - A&HB 4075 Cross-cultural communication and classroom ecology - A&HB 4121 Bilingual/bicultural curriculum design - A&HH 4076 History of urban education - C&T 4078 Curriculum and teaching in urban areas - C&T 4501 Teaching and learning in the multicultural classroom - EDPS 4022 Sociology of urban education - ITSF 4060 Latinos in urban schools - Various topics courses in Bilingual/Bicultural Education - Elementary and secondary education (3) - A&HF 4090 Philosophies of education - A&HF 4091 Call to teach - A&HW 4036 The teaching of social studies - A&HW 5030 Diversity and the social studies curriculum - C&T 4124 Curriculum development in elementary education - C&T 4133 Learning and teaching in the intermediate reading and writing classroom - C&T 4141 Literature for older children - C&T 4151 Teaching of writing - C&T 5037 Literacy, culture, and the teaching of reading - HUDK 4022 Developmental psychology: Childhood - HUDK 4023 Developmental psychology: Adolescence - MSTC 4040 Science in childhood education - MSTC 4044 Biology curriculum and methods laboratory - MSTM 5010 Mathematics in elementary school
+- A&HB 4020 Bilingualism and disabilities - A&HB 4021 Foundations of bilingual/bicultural education - A&HB 4024 Linguistics foundations of bilingual/bicultural education - A&HB 4075 Cross-cultural communication and classroom ecology - A&HB 4121 Bilingual/bicultural curriculum design - A&HH 4076 History of urban education

+- C&T 4078 Curriculum and teaching in urban areas - C&T 4501 Teaching and learning in the multicultural classroom - EDPS 4022 Sociology of urban education - ITSF 4060 Latinos in urban schools - Various topics courses in Bilingual/Bicultural Education - Elementary and secondary education (3) - A&HF 4090 Philosophies of education - A&HF 4091 Call to teach - A&HW 4036 The teaching of social studies - A&HW 5030 Diversity and the social studies curriculum - C&T 4124 Curriculum development in elementary education - C&T 4133 Learning and teaching in the intermediate reading and writing classroom - C&T 4141 Literature for older children - C&T 4151 Teaching of writing - C&T 5037 Literacy, culture, and the teaching of reading - HUDK 4022 Developmental psychology: Childhood - HUDK 4023 Developmental psychology: Adolescence - MSTC 4040 Science in childhood education - MSTC 4044 Biology curriculum and methods laboratory - MSTM 5010 Mathematics in elementary school

-• Teaching students with learning disabilities (3)
+Teaching students with learning disabilities (3)

-- C&T 4000 Disability, exclusion, and schooling - C&T 4001 Differentiating instruction in inclusive classrooms - C&T 4046 Curriculum and instruction in secondary inclusive education - C&T 4047 Curriculum development in secondary inclusive education - C&T 4301 Formal assessment of exceptional students - C&T 5080 Access to full participation in schools - HBSE 4001 Teaching students with disabilities in inclusive classrooms
+- C&T 4000 Disability, exclusion, and schooling - C&T 4001 Differentiating instruction in inclusive classrooms - C&T 4046 Curriculum and instruction in secondary inclusive education - C&T 4047 Curriculum development in secondary inclusive education - C&T 4301 Formal assessment of exceptional students - C&T 5080 Access to full participation in schools - HBSE 4001 Teaching students with disabilities in inclusive classrooms track-specific courses, (3) elective courses within AL and TESOL, and (4) out-of-program breadth courses, and (5) an exit project.
+All course decisions must be made in consultation with the student's assigned faculty advisor.
+Below are the descriptions for the MA in TESOL General: